-- Only original signed documents are acceptable. - All courses and requirements must be completed by the date of graduation and transcripts received within one month after graduation.
-Any Incomplete (1) or Record Delayed (RD) grade must be cleared before your degree can be awarded.
+- All courses and requirements must be completed by the date of graduation and transcripts received within one month after graduation.
+Any Incomplete (i) or Record Delayed (RD) grade must be cleared before your degree can be awarded.
 Once your degree has been posted, no grade changes will be made to your record. - If you are unable to complete the course work, or if the date of graduation is delayed, a "Graduation Date Change Form" must be submitted to the Registrar's Office.
 A \$10.00 administrative fee must be paid at the Bursar's Office.